Public website overview

 Custom objects on the public website

-Custom object groups will be displayable as layers on the public map:- Infrastructure - Show stormwater systems, flood control structures
+Custom object groups display as layers on the public map:- Infrastructure - Stormwater systems, flood control structures

-- Boundaries - Display districts, service areas, project zones
+- Boundaries - Districts, service areas, project zones

-- Setting map layer styling for public view
+- Layer styling - Set colors, icons, and labels for public view

 Privacy considerations